 The Butterfinger issue includes facsimile autographs of the players and are blank-backed.
 Besides Ruth and Gehrig, the set includes Walter Johnson, Frankie Frisch, Charlie Gehringer, Lefty Grove, Rogers Hornsby, Mel Ott, Al Simmons, the Waner brothers, Jim Bottomley (spelled Bottomly but never corrected), Mickey Cochrane, Dizzy Dean and Jimmie Foxx.
 The latter card has a variation–one with his name spelled incorrectly and another with the proper spelling.

 Baseball fans could also get these vintage baseball pictures with the purchase of other candy bars too.
 At the point of purchase, there were sturdier, cardboard versions of some of the photos.
 Much more scarce, Butterfinger Premiums sell for roughly four times the price of a regular issue card and carry the Butterfinger logo.
 There was a slightly smaller sized Butterfinger set originating in Canada.
 The set includes 58 players including several who don’t appear in the American version.

 Known by its catalog designation of R310, the 1934 Butterfinger issue will take a small amount of patience, but is one of the more attainable sets that’s big enough to feature most of the era’s well-known players.
 It’s worth a look if you’re in need of a new challenge.

-Single premiums and several cardboard counter displays showing various players are often available on eBay.
-Click here to see what’s up for sale now.
+Single premiums and several cardboard counter displays showing various players are often available on eBay as well.
+Click here to see 1934 Butterfinger for sale and auction.